Women peacemakers born today

 1932 Helga Tempel born Hamburg, Germany.
 Quaker pacifist; counselor on conscientious objection.
 Co-founded Action Group for Nonviolence, 1956; co-founded World Peace Brigade Beirut, 1962.
 Awarded Olaf Palne Peace Prize, 1988.

-1884 Mathilde Vaerting born Messingen, Lower Saxony (d.
+1884 Mathilde Vaerting born Messingen, Lower Saxony, Germany (d.
 1977).
-German professor of education; psychologist; authority on gender differences.
+Professor of education; psychologist; authority on gender differences.
 Showed that dominance by either sex could cause war; fired and banned by Nazis, 1933.

 Women's peacemaking on this day